Trisynaptic circuit: Cornu ammonis 1

-Brain areas associated with the trisynaptic circuit
+Associated brain areas

 There are many brain structures that transmit information to, and from the trisynaptic circuit.
 The activity of these different structures can be directly or indirectly modulated by the activity of the trisynaptic loop.

 Fornix

 The fornix is a C-shaped bundle of axons that begins in the hippocampal formation of both hemispheres, referred to as the fimbria, and extend through the crus of fornix, also known as the posterior pillars.
 The fimbria section of the fornix is directly connected to the alveus, which is a portion of the hippocampal formation that arises from the subiculum and the hippocampus (specifically the CA1).
 Both crura of the fornix form intimate connections with the underside of the corpus callosum and support the hippocampal commissure, a large bundle of axon that connects the left and right hippocampal formations.
 The fornix plays a key role in hippocampal outputs, specifically in connecting CA3 to a variety of subcortical structures, and connecting CA1 and the subiculum to a variety of parahippocampal regions, via the fimbria.
 The fornix is also essential for hippocampal information input and neuromodulatory input, specifically from the medial septum, diencephalic brain structures, and the brain stem.